-Bhutan Travel is like experiencing a few small precious jewels scattered in Himalayan valley folded between layers and layers of mountains.
+Bhutan Travel is like experiencing a few small precious jewels scattered in a Himalayan valley folded between layers and layers of mountains.
 It is a country that still tries to keep itself wrapped like a mystery.
 It is a simple place with simple people, most of whom you would find always smiling.
-They have the curiosity about the world outside Bhutan, but at the same time, they are very happy with wherever they are.
+They have a curiosity about the world outside, but at the same time, they are very happy with wherever they are.

-For Bhutan Travel, you can either fly to Paro or enter Bhutan via road from Phuntshillong, which is the border town on the Bhutan side.
+For Bhutan Travel, you can either fly to Paro or enter the country via road from Phuntshillong, which is the border town on their side.
 For entering via road, from Kolkata, you can take a train to NJP or fly to Bagdogra.
 Jaigaon is the border town on the Indian side and a small colorfully decorated arch separates the two countries.
 People move across this border without any formalities.
-The first check post where you have to show valid papers for your entry into Bhutan is good 60-70 km’s away from this border.
+The first check post where you have to show valid papers for your entry into the country is good 60-70 km away from this border.
 Thimphu is a good 6-7 hours drive from Phuntshillong.

-Dzongs which literally translated would mean Fort, are the places where senior government officials including the king sits.
+Dzongs which literally translated would mean Fort, are the places where senior government officials including the King sit.
 The Dzongs would invariably have a temple and a monastery.
 You would see the colors Red, Yellow, and Golden wherever you look at anything that is not natural.
 The vehicle number plates are red with numbers written in Yellow.
-The sign boards follow the same color scheme.
-You would the see the same colors on most prayer wheels in public places, the same color on Lamas, the same colors on the monastery walls, in paintings.
+The signboards follow the same color scheme.
+You would then see the same colors on most prayer wheels in public places, the same color on Lamas, the same colors on the monastery walls, and in paintings.

-The best place to see in Bhutan is the National Museum in Paro, which has been tastefully done and tries to introduce all the facets of Bhutanese lifestyle.
-This would be one must see that I can recommend to people visiting Bhutan.
+The best place to see Bhutan is the National Museum in Paro, which has been tastefully done and tries to introduce all the facets of the Bhutanese lifestyle.
+This would be one must-see that I can recommend to people visiting the country.

 Bhutan is one of the few remaining kingdoms in the world where there is a complete monarchy.
-And king’s word is the last word in the land.
-You would find king’s photograph in every shop, every office, and every other place.
+And the King’s word is the last word in the land.
+You would find the King’s photograph in every shop, every office, and every other place.
 People seem to be very happy with the king.
-Incidentally, Bhutan is going to be a democracy next year onwards and is preparing for its first elections.
+Incidentally, the country is going to be a democracy next year onwards and is preparing for its first elections.
 Everywhere you see posters explaining to people what is a democracy.
-How does the electoral process takes place.
-And what are their rights and responsibilities as citizens of Bhutan.
+How does the electoral process take place?
+And what are their rights and responsibilities as citizens of the nation?

 Mobile & Internet

 When I was doing my research before Bhutan Travel, I was told that there may not be any telephones.
 And this place is really cut off from the rest of the world.
 This is right to some extent, but you would not miss cell phones anywhere.
 The calling charges were high like the initial mobile days in India.
 But literally, everyone carries a cell phone.
 There were also quite a few internet cafes in both Thimphu and Paro, but the speed is pathetically slow.
-Telecom scene is Bhutan today is what it used to be in India in mid-nineties.
+The telecom scene in the country today is what it used to be in India in the mid-nineties.

-From one of the KBC episodes, I gathered that Bhutan is the only country in the world which has a total ban on smoking.
+From one of the KBC episodes, I gathered that it is the only country in the world that has a total ban on smoking.
 The fact is correct but you would find people smoking everywhere.
-There is fine on selling cigarettes, but not much fine if you are found smoking.
+There is a fine on selling cigarettes, but not much fine if you are found smoking.
 One of the taxi drivers told me that you have to buy cigarettes in black.

-Bhutan has traditional textiles and you see a lot of books describing textiles.
+The country has traditional textiles and you see a lot of books describing textiles.
 I was told that most of the people weave their own clothes, and then I did notice that there were no shops selling clothes anywhere.
 Only clothes being sold were in the state emporiums which were selling the woven silk garments typically targeted at tourists.
-As they were so highly priced that most of the local population would not be able to afford them.
+As they were so highly-priced that most of the local population would not be able to afford them.